Ohio

 Morning:

-We’ll meet at the Town Hall and split into three small groups (up to 10 participants each).
-We will take taxi vans to our first bird walk around the island, led by expert birders.
-In addition to public spots, we have permission to bird on private property.
-We will have a mid-morning break at the Town Hall.
+We will gather at the Town Hall and divide into three small groups (up to 10 participants each).
+We’ll then take taxi vans for our first birding field trip around the island, led by expert birders.
+In addition to public spots, we have permission to explore private property.
+We’ll return to the Town Hall mid-morning.

 Lunch: